Shirō Hamaguchi: Further career

 At the end of 2003, Hamaguchi produced the Piano Collections Final Fantasy VII.
 He also made new arrangements of "Opening ~ Bombing Mission", "To Zanarkand", "Ronfaure", "You're Not Alone", and "Opera 'Maria and Draco'" for the concert series Tour de Japon: Music from Final Fantasy in 2004.
 The concert also featured his arrangement of "Cloud Smiles" from the 2005 film Final Fantasy VII Advent Children; the remaining contributions to the film by Hamaguchi were old orchestral and piano arrangements.
 A handful of Hamaguchi's orchestral arrangements were added to Tour de Japon's American successor Dear Friends - Music from Final Fantasy, which made its debut in May 2004 in Los Angeles.
 His arrangements have also been performed at the events More Friends: Music from Final Fantasy, Voices - Music from Final Fantasy, and Play!
 A Video Game Symphony.

 In 2005, Hamaguchi scored the anime series Oh!
 My Goddess and contributed arrangements to the third Symphonic Game Music Concert.
 The same year, Hamaguchi decided to enroll at the Berklee College of Music in a one-year jazz composition course to further his opportunities as an anime composer.
 He has since scored One Piece Movie: The Desert Princess and the Pirates: Adventures in Alabasta, Big Windup!, Ah!
 My Goddess: Fighting Wings, and Rosario + Vampire.
 He orchestrated the late composer Ingo Nugel and his brother Henning Nugel's arrangements from The Settlers II (10th Anniversary) for performance at the fifth Symphonic Game Music Concert in August 2007.
-In September 2010, he arranged a suite containing the music from Starwing and Lylat Wars for the Symphonic Legends concert in Cologne.
+In September 2010, he arranged a symphonic suite containing the music from Starwing and Lylat Wars for the Symphonic Legends concert in Cologne.

 Hamaguchi also composed the official music score for the Sanrio anime Jewelpet and its sequels, Jewelpet Twinkle and Jewelpet Sunshine.
-He later left the production staff in 2012 to focus on composing music for the film One Piece Film: Z and the anime film Hanasaku Iroha: Home Sweet Home.
+He later left the production staff in 2012 to focus on composing music for the film One Piece Film: Z and the anime film Hanasaku Iroha: The Movie – Home Sweet Home.